BlockEdenHQ/web-blockeden-home/blog/2023-06-08-introducing-a16z-crypto-startup-school-showcase.md

 image: https://tp-misc.b-cdn.net/blockeden/introducing-a16z-crypto-startup-school-showcase.jpg
 ---

-Welcome to a whole new vista of opportunities with our latest feature on the Blockeden platform – The a16z Crypto Startup School Showcase.
+Welcome to a whole new vista of opportunities with our latest feature on the BlockEden.xyz platform – The a16z Crypto Startup School Showcase.
 A place where you can discover the world's leading and most innovative Web3 projects, painstakingly curated from the renowned a16z crypto venture capital fund's accelerator program.

-At Blockeden, we're always committed to fostering a robust ecosystem that thrives on decentralized innovation and potential.
+At BlockEden.xyz, we're always committed to fostering a robust ecosystem that thrives on decentralized innovation and potential.
 We believe the Web3 landscape presents boundless opportunities for developers and investors alike.
 That's why we are excited to introduce you to this dedicated page (https://blockeden.xyz/dapp/a16z-crypto-startup-school/) showcasing the cream of the crop from the a16z Crypto Startup School.